 I am a M.S. student in the Department of Computer Science at the University of Arizona working with Dr. Mihai Surdeanu and Dr. Eduardo Blanco.
+Also, I work with Dr. Jaimie Murdock as a year-round research and development intern at Sandia National Labratories.

 My interests lie at the intersection of natural language processing and AI security, with a focus on building systems resilient to adversarial attacks.
 I have led studies investigating Unicode perturbation detection, text normalization, AI-optimized case selection for content moderation, and malicious text-to-image prompt mitigation.
 My work reflects a deep-rooted enthusiasm for creating safer, more trustworthy AI systems.

-pp. .
+. . . pp. . doi:.

 Read Paper